-Picture an organisation with many database servers hosting many databases (not hard to imagine especially for organisations that develop their own applications and require a variety of database testing environments).
-Once you've got that visualisation; imagine trying to administer appropriate access to those multiple databases for a number of new developers joining the team.
+Picture an organization with many database servers hosting many databases (not hard to imagine especially for organizations that develop their own applications and require a variety of database testing environments).
+Once you've got that visualization; imagine trying to administer appropriate access to those multiple databases for a number of new developers joining the team.
 Bear in mind that auditing down to individual users is required (so no generic role access allowed).

 Not so straight forward when object ownership and privileges are only granted to a 'database role'; and the only implementation of a 'database role' exists at the database cluster level.
 Yes, while we can have generic users with predefined privileges to our database objects that we can simply inherit from, it still requires creating those roles on each separate cluster.